usnistgov/mobile-threat-catalogue/_application-threats/APP-21.md

 layout: threat
 ThreatCategory: Malicious or privacy-invasive application
 ID: APP-21
-Threat: App vetting fails to detect malicious app code
+Threat: App Vetting Misses Malicious App
 ThreatDescription: App vetting methods designed to detect malicious code are complicated by various code obfuscation techniques such as sandbox detection, encryption, and dead code (malicious functions unreachable by normal program execution).
 As a result, a malicious app subjected to app vetting may appear free of harmful code and safe to publish or distribute.
 ThreatOrigin: 'Dissecting Android Malware: Characterization and Evolution [^85]'
 ExploitExample: